 Business and Industry Services

-Business and Industry Services fosters growth and development of area businesses and industries by providing high quality consulting and customized training services that focus on continuous workforce improvement and development; coordinating state economic development programs and services for existing, expanding, and new companies; and providing job profiling and assessment services to employers.
+Business and Industry Services fosters growth and development of area businesses and industries.
+I provides high quality consulting and customized training services focusing on continuous workforce improvement and development while coordinating state economic development programs and services for existing, expanding, and new companies.

-Available services include skills assessment and training for entry-level personnel, training to improve intermediate skills, and advanced or customized training in mechanical, electrical, computer, warehousing, and customer service.
-Consulting extends to working with company leadership to develop and implement world-class business strategies, drive organizational change, select and implement best practices, and develop networks with local leaders.
+Available services include training for entry and intermediate level personnel.
+Advanced or customized training in mechanical, electrical, computer, warehousing, and customer service is also available.
+Consulting extends to working with company leadership in developing and implementing world-class business strategies, driving organizational change, selecting and implementing best practices, and developing networks with local leaders.

 Human Resource Services